wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

       * The **Wavefront Namespace Usage Explorer** dashboard, which is part of the [Wavefront Usage integration](system.html), gives details on a per-namespace basis.

-2. See which metrics are used.
+2. See which metrics are not used.

       * Use the [Wavefront Top](wavefront_monitoring_spy.html#get-started-with-wavefront-top-and-spy) tool to examine which ingested metrics are accessed during the last lookback period.
 The default lookback period is 7 days but is configurable.
 The *PPS* column shows the ingested rates, and the *%Acc.* column shows the percentages of the ingested rates that are accessed by queries.